Personalized Career Conversations 2017

 Director of the Early Cancer Therapeutics Program and Global Oncology

 Mayo College of Medicine

-Alex A. Adjei, MD, PhD, FACP is a Consultant in Medical Oncology at Mayo Clinic and Professor of Oncology in the Mayo College of Medicine.
-Dr Adjei started his career at Mayo Clinic and was Professor of Oncology in 2006 when he left to be Chair of the Department of Medicine as well as Senior Vice-President for Clinical Research at Roswell Park Cancer Institute in Buffalo, NY.
+Alex A. Adjei, MD, PhD, FACP, is a consultant in medical oncology at Mayo Clinic and professor of oncology in the Mayo College of Medicine.
+Dr Adjei started his career at Mayo Clinic and was professor of oncology in 2006 when he left to be chair of the Department of Medicine as well as senior vice-president for clinical research at Roswell Park Cancer Institute in Buffalo, New YOrk.

 Adjei’s research is focused on experimental therapeutics and clinical drug development.
 He received the first ASCO Drug Development Research Professorship 2012-2017, in recognition of his mentorship and his work in cancer drug development.
 He has authored 243 publications dealing primarily with preclinical pharmacology and phase I trials as well as novel therapeutics/phase II trials of lung cancer.